-The widespread recognition of the biomedical model's limitations, from those within and outside the medical profession, has led to the development of a variety of multifactorial models, such as the biopsychosocial model (Engel 1977; 1980; Cooper et al. 1996), the web of causation model (MacMahon & Pugh 1970), and the ecological model (Hancock 1985).
+The widespread recognition of the biomedical model's limitations, from those within and outside the medical profession, has led to the development of a variety of multifactorial models, such as the biopsychosocial model (Engel 1977; 1980; Cooper et al. 1996), the web of causation model (MacMahon & Pugh 1970), new public health (WHO 1986; see also Petersen & Lupton 1996), and the ecological model (Hancock 1985).
 While these models represent a significant advance on the biomedical model in acknowledging the multiple determinants of health, to greater and lesser degrees they remain focused on health interventions aimed at the individual, particularly through lifestyle/behaviour modification and health education.
-What is required is an explicitly social model of health in order to propose effective health interventions at the population and community levels (Waitzkin 1983; Ashton & Seymour 1988; Baum 2008).
+What is required is an explicitly social model of health in order to propose effective health interventions at the population and community levels (Waitzkin 2000; Ashton & Seymour 1988; Baum 2016).